NBISweden/workshop-reproducible-research/docs/take_down.md

 rm -rf reproducible_research_course/snakemake/.snakemake
 ```

+## Jupyter
+Jupyter is installed via Conda and will be removed if you follow the instructions in the Conda section above.

 ## Docker
 If you've done the Docker tutorial **or if you've been running Docker for Windows** you have some cleaning up to do.
 Docker is infamous for quickly taking up huge amounts of space, and some maintenance is necessary every now and then.
 Here is how to uninstall Docker completely.
 For instructions for how to remove individual images or containers, see the [Docker tutorial](docker.md)